 Foster Care Volunteer – ages 18+

-Volunteers are needed to provide child care during monthly support groups and trainings on weekdays from 6-8p.
+Volunteers are needed to provide child care during monthly support groups and training sessions on weekdays from 6-8p.
 Opportunities to provide clerical assistance as well as sorting and organizing donated items are available on an as needed basis.
 Learn more about St. Joe’s Therapeutic Foster Care and Adoption program.
 Must be at least 18 years or older.

 Child Development Center Volunteer – ages 14+

 Become a CDC classroom assistant and help your assigned teacher prepare for activities/lessons, clean the classroom, and engage the students in play.
 Assistance is also requested for special events and clerical tasks on an as needed basis.
-These opportunities are available Monday through Friday, anytime between 9am-noon or 2:30-5:30p.
+These opportunities are available Monday through Friday, anytime between 10am-noon or 2:30-5:30p.
 Many high school students earn their service hours through the CDC.
 Learn more about the Child Development Center.
 Volunteers must be 14 years or older.